renatahodovan/grammarinator/docs/guide/actions.rst

 -------

 Actions serve the purpose of defining operations that cannot be expressed solely through grammar rules.
-Actions can be defined either anonymously within rule definitions or within the global scope of the grammar (outside of any rule definitions), prefixed with specific directives.
+Actions can be defined either within rule definitions or within the global scope of the grammar (outside of any rule definitions), prefixed with specific directives.